freeCodeCamp/guide/src/pages/sql/sql-interview-questions/index.md

 ## SQL Interview Questions

 ### What is an inner join in SQL?
 This is the default type of join if no join is specified.
-It retuns all rows in which there is at least one match in both tables.
+It returns all rows in which there is at least one match in both tables.
 ```sql
 SELECT * FROM A x JOIN B y ON y.aId = x.Id
 ```